 The Learn Math Fast System is a unique approach for teaching math that condenses the process while still stressing conceptual understanding.
-Presented in only six volumes, the content covers the essential math content for grades 1 through 9 plus some content of an second year algebra course.
+Presented in only seven volumes, the content covers the essential math content for grades 1 through 10 plus some content of a second year algebra course.
 Books are printed in black-and-white with a limited number of illustrations, yet they are easy on the eyes with a large casual-style font.
 Book VI adds some color, especially for like terms so that students can easily identify them.

 There are frequent work sheets and occasional timed tests.
 Each chapter concludes with a test, and there is a final test.
 Answers with solutions for worksheets and tests are at the back of the book.
 They were purposely included so that students could check their own answers and discover where they might have gone wrong.
 Since they include solutions, the answer keys have a substantial number of pages.
 You might need to remove those pages if your child might be tempted to take shortcuts by looking at answers and solutions too soon.

 Worksheets and tests often have lesson material on the reverse side so you cannot remove those pages.
-The publisher is aware of this issue and has made printable worksheets and tests for each volume available for free on its website.
+The publisher is aware of this issue and has made printable worksheets and tests for each volume available for free on their website.
 (The publisher generously authorizes you to reuse books over and over if you wish.
-If you choose to photocopy worksheets or tests, that would be allowed.)
-If you have an older student who is serious about learning, they might work through the book independently, writing directly in the book and self-checking as they go, but this is rarely the situation.
+If you choose to photocopy worksheets or tests, that is allowed.)
+If you have an older student who is serious about learning, they might work through the book independently, writing directly in the book and self-checking as they go.

 Volume I begins by using pennies that you supply to teach math fact families, covering both addition and subtraction.
 By page 79, it has covered up through four-digit addends, minuends, and subtrahends along with the skills of carrying and borrowing.
 It continues through multiplication and division, also teaching these together since they are so closely related.
 It teaches up through long division with two-digit divisors.
 Decimals are taught in this section, and they are sometimes included in the divisor or dividend of a problem.
 Basic computation skills are covered in the first three of four chapters.
 Interestingly, students need to memorize only eleven math facts since the rest are covered by “tricks” taught through this system.
 The smaller fourth chapter has four lessons on standard measurements.